GuySie/ha-meural/README.md

 ## Integration

-The integration supports built-in media player service calls to pause, play, play a specific item, go to the next/previous track (artwork), select a source (art playlist), set shuffle mode, and turn on or turn off:
+The integration supports built-in media player service calls to pause, play, play a specific item or playlist, go to the next/previous track (artwork), select a source (art playlist/album), set shuffle mode, and turn on or turn off.
+It also supports the built-in Media Browser functionality.
 `media_player.media_pause`
 `media_player.media_play`
 `media_player.play_media`